How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 How to Square the Clubface at Impact

-To square a clubface at impact, your wrist angle must have the perfect combination of flexion and extension.
+To square the clubface at impact, your wrist must maintain the right balance of flexion and extension.

 Clubface Positions to Know